 Signed contract and keys delivered.
-But when a house is rented there are many doubts about who pays for everything, beyond the evidence of monthly fees.
+But what about a rental house?
+Who pays for repairs or other items?
 If I’m renting, I want to know “What are tenants responsible for?”

 When you rent your living space, one element that can most damage the relationship with the landlord is about who should bear the costs of a or repair.
 The communication between both parties is key.
 We don’t want confusion or conflict to grow into a more serious incident.
 If interested in Renting vs Buying in Louisville, follow this link.